anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

 9. Select **Accept** to finish device setup.
 It might take a few minutes to complete setup, so feel free to begin setup on another device.

 ## Set up School PCs app
 Add Windows devices to Intune through the Set up School PCs app.
 The app walks you through how to configure and save a single device profile that you can distribute to multiple PCs.
 A USB drive is used to save and download the profile to each device during device setup.

+For more information about the app, see the [What is Set up School PCs?](https://docs.microsoft.com/education/windows/use-set-up-school-pcs-app) article.

    ![Example screenshot of the Set up School PC app, start screen.](./media/Set_up_School_PC.png)

-For more information about the app, see [**Set up School PCs** app](https://docs.microsoft.com/education/windows/use-set-up-school-pcs-app).